MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/layout.md

 };
 ```

-This code results in a vertical single column list, that has a spacing of 20 around each item:
+This code results in a vertical single column list, that has a spacing of 20 between items:

 [![Screenshot of a CollectionView with item spacing, on iOS and Android](layout-images/vertical-list-spacing.png "CollectionView item spacing")](layout-images/vertical-list-spacing-large.png#lightbox "CollectionView item spacing")

-When a [`CollectionView`](xref:Xamarin.Forms.CollectionView) sets its [`ItemsLayout`](xref:Xamarin.Forms.StructuredItemsView.ItemsLayout) property to a [`GridItemsLayout`](xref:Xamarin.Forms.GridItemsLayout) object, the `GridItemsLayout.VerticalItemSpacing` and `GridItemsLayout.HorizontalItemSpacing` properties can be set to `double` values that represent the empty space vertically and horizontally around each item:
+When a [`CollectionView`](xref:Xamarin.Forms.CollectionView) sets its [`ItemsLayout`](xref:Xamarin.Forms.StructuredItemsView.ItemsLayout) property to a [`GridItemsLayout`](xref:Xamarin.Forms.GridItemsLayout) object, the `GridItemsLayout.VerticalItemSpacing` and `GridItemsLayout.HorizontalItemSpacing` properties can be set to `double` values that represent the empty space vertically and horizontally between items:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}">